 - The most impactful tasks for which you’re uniquely qualified or gifted.

 - The tasks someone else can do better, faster, and cheaper.

 - Those tasks that aren’t necessary and that you can live without.

 Eliminate any tasks that aren’t absolutely necessary and outsource the tasks that someone else can do.

 Dedicate your energy to the tasks in group 1 to boost your productivity and provide the greatest benefits to your business.

 For the Best Results, Combine these Productivity Secrets for Business Owners

 There’s no magic involved when it comes to getting more done in less time.
-Managing your time most effectively takes good habits and practice.
+Leveraging your time to work more efficiently and effectively takes practice and patience.